Bullies And God

 “A champion named Goliath, who was from Gath, came out of the Philistine Camp.”
 (V4)

-In verse five we gain insight into the man selected as the ace-in-the-hole— Goliath (their pawn).
+In verse five, we gain insight into the man selected as the ace-in-the-hole— Goliath (their pawn):

 “He had a bronze helmet on his head and wore a coat of scale armor of bronze weighing five thousand shackles.”
 (V5)

-Verse eight tells us that the bully, Goliath, verbally accosted the subjects of his bullying.
+Verse eight tells us that the bully, Goliath, verbally accosted the subjects of his bullying:

 “Goliath stood and shouted to the ranks of Israel” (v8)

-Verse eleven gives us a clear picture of the effects of bullying.
+Verse eleven gives us a clear picture of the effects of bullying:

 “The Israelites were dismayed and terrified.”
 (V11)

-David who was a sheep herder and had spent lots of time in fields meditating on God, delivered a different narrative that day.
+David, who was a sheep herder and had spent lots of time in fields meditating on God, delivered a different narrative that day.
 It was one of hope in something bigger than the bullies that stood before them—it was God Himself.

 Sometimes we are so close to the emotions surrounding a bullying situation that we are unable to see the bigger picture.
-Yet, this is exactly what we need in a critical onslaught of bullying.
+Yet, this is precisely what we need in a critical onslaught of bullying.

 “I come against you in the name of the Lord Almighty.”
 (V45)

-For more information on the characteristics of a bully visit:
+For more information on the characteristics of a bully, visit:

 Bullies Demand Loyalty